HengGao12/Cable_Equation_Simulation/README.md

 $v(x, 0) = \mu(x), \quad (x, t)\in \Omega\times \{t=0\},$
 where $\tau, \lambda, T$ are constants, $\Omega=[0, l]$, $l$ is the length of the cable, $\mu(x)$ is bounded on $\Omega$, $\mu(x)\in C^1(\Omega)$, satisfying $\mu(0)=\mu(l)=0$.

+## Usage
+Directly run the `cablesim.m` using Matlab on your own computer.